Design Technology

 In EYFS, there are two related parts of the curriculum, physical development and expressive arts and design.
 Children are able to access art and craft materials every day through continuous provision both inside and via our outdoor learning area.
 This is also the case for construction with large and small parts.

-Vertical progression in each discipline has been deliberately woven into the fabric of the curriculum so that pupils can revisit key disciplines throughout their Primary journey at increasing degrees of challenge and complexity.
-See the Design Technology progression document below.
+Vertical progression within each strand has been deliberately built into the curriculum, enabling pupils to revisit and deepen their knowledge and skills throughout their Primary journey with increasing challenge and complexity.

 Design Technology is taught discretely as a subject but the timing of the lesson is at the discretion of the teacher, taking into account the requirements of each piece of work.
 For example rather than a weekly DT lesson for half a term, a teacher may teach to do 3 afternoons of DT consecutively.